giladvak/Cyber4s/Chess/readme.txt

-This is my Chessboard exercise, Enjoy!
+This is my chess project, enjoy!